SPARQL-Environment/SPARQL-Environment/README.md

 #### Detail

 The goal of the detail plugin is to be helpful and informative.
 Fill the gap of any functionality that doesn't fit as an input or output plugin.

+### Plugin URN specifications

+Plugins have their own URN specifications and can be

+### Plugin URN Resolvers

 ## Contribute